arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-16-boolean-blindness.md

 would call this *Ubiquitous Language*.
 I call it *Type-Driven Domain-Modelling*.
 Each to their own.

-Should I ever manage to design my personal language, I would surely *not* include any `if` statement.
+Should I ever manage to design my personal programming language, I would surely *not* include any `if` statement.
 Instead, I would make my best to have a pattern matching machinery as convenient as `if`.
 But don't hold your breath: I cannot even write a proper parser yet.
+ArialdoLang is unlikely to see the light anytime soon.

 # Mathematical treatment
 If you are intollerant to hair-splitting posts, you can safely stop